Hadiasemi/multidoc/README.md

 ## License

 This project is licensed under the MIT License.
-(A `LICENSE` file is recommended but not currently present).

 ## Author